envoyproxy/examples/wasm-cc/example.rst

 Step 2: Check web response
 **************************

-The Wasm filter should inject "Hello, world" at the end of the response body when you make a request to the proxy.
+The Wasm filter should inject ``Hello, world`` at the end of the response body when you make a request to the proxy.

 .. code-block:: console